What Is Continuous Integration?

 The processes used by your team have a direct impact on the efficiency of your software development workflow.
 For that reason, it is important for your team to adopt processes that streamline your software development — like Continuous Integration.

-Learn more about what is Continuous Integration, how does Continuous Integration work, and how to integrate Continuous Integration into your software development.
+Learn more about what is Continuous Integration, how Continuous Integration works, and how to successfully implement Continuous Integration.

 What Is Continuous Integration?